There is no fixed number of lessons

 Why going too early is a bad idea

 Booking your practical test before you are ready is expensive and demoralising.
-The test currently costs £62 (weekday rate), and that’s lost if you fail.
+The car driving test currently costs £62 on a weekday through GOV.UK, and that is lost if you fail.
 More importantly, a failed test can knock your confidence hard and make the next attempt feel even more pressured.

 The DVSA data shows that first-time pass rates are significantly higher for learners who have covered the full syllabus and completed independent mock drives with their instructor.
 Rushing to book does not save time or money.